florating/skincare-routine-helper/README.md

 - [x] 10/12: setup Kaggle dataset with clean ingredients (CSV file)
 - [ ] setup other dataset
 - [x] look for datasets with sunscreen info
+- [x] 10/24: saw some duplicate ingredient entries, so update code to strip off trailing whitespace
+- [x] 10/25: generate table of number of ingredients by product by category using maintenance.py
+    - [x] 10/22: add write_summary_ingredients_table() and helper functions to maintenance.py
+    - [x] 10/25: fix import statements
+    - db_ingred_summary.csv is within static/files directory
+    - generated in 0.00024s
 </details>

 #### **Webpages:**